THE FUNERAL ARRANGEMENTS

 In certain circumstances if there are no family members or friends able to take responsibility for the funeral, ( meaning no one is prepared to arrange and take responsibility for the payment for the

-funeral ), then the District Council will arrange the funeral.
-This service used to be known as
+funeral ), then the District Council will arrange and pay for the funeral.

-If This Is The Case, Please report the matter immediately to the reception of the Environmental Health Department.
+If This Is The Case, Please report the matter immediately to the reception of the Environmental Health Department, South Holland District Council, telephone 01775 761161.

 Translate This Page